 In this system; only one set of the sewer is there with one overflow drain connected.

-When overflow drain is added on the combined system; the partially combined system is formed.
+When an overflow drain is added to the combined system; the partially combined system is formed.

 Advantages of Partially Combined System

 c.
 Fewer chances of choking.